Diesel Systems Technician

 - EPA licensure for technicians working with refrigerants.

-Employment of Diesel Service Technician is projected to grow 9 percent from 2016 to 2026.
+Employment of diesel service technicians and mechanics is projected to grow 8% from 2020 to 2030.